Social Studies in Room 5

 - Analyze historical and current events for ethical dilemmas through multiple perspectives, including examinations of political cartoons for messaging, symbolism, labeling, exaggeration, and analogies.

-- Understand and apply the seven social identifiers when interpreting scenarios of discrimination: race, gender, class, ability, sex, religion, age.
+- Understand and apply social identifiers when interpreting scenarios of discrimination: race, gender, class, ability, sex, religion, age.